Lesson 10: Math Functions

 The INT statement converts a numeric value to an integer by rounding down the value to the next whole number.
 INT rounds numbers down for both positive and negative values.
 Therefore:

-PRINT INT(2.5) ' result is 2 rounded down
+PRINT INT(2.5) ' result is rounded down to 2

 and

-PRINT INT(-2.5) ' result is -3 rounded down
+PRINT INT(-2.5) ' result is rounded down to -3

 are both rounded down.
 The INT statement comes in handy when you need to convert between data types.

-N! = 12.789 ' stored in a single variable type
+n! = 12.789 ' stored in a single variable type

-C% = INT(N!) ' converted to an integer and stored in an integer variable type
+c% = INT(n!) ' converted to an integer and stored in an integer variable type

 The CINT and CLNG Statements